bsstahl/BienOblige/docs/use-cases.md

   * Must start by
   * Hide until
 * Tags
-  * Search/filter criteria
+  * Useable as search/filter criteria
 * Recurrance
 * ActionItem Hierarchies
   * Parent/Child relationships
 * Flag/Report
   * Inappropriate or illegal content

-## Extensibility Options
+* Notes
+  * Attach a collection of notes that can be added individually to an *ActionItem*.
+* Follow
+  * Users can subscribe to updates for a *Person*, *Group* or *ActionItem*.

-* Additional ActionItem statuses?
+* Accept/Reject
+  * Users can accept or reject the assignment of an *ActionItem*.
-* Skills required (labor type)
+* Skills Required
-  * Search/filter criteria
+  * *ActionItem* creators can define a set of skills needed to perform it.
+  * Also used as filter/sort critera
-* Relationship types
+* Custom Relationship types
-  * Other than parent/child
+  * Other than just parent/child

 ## Notes